nathiss/Fusion/README.md

 The `result` field can have to values. `joined` means that, the player has joined to the game. `full` value means that the requested game is full and joining to it is not possible.
 The `players` field is an array of objects.
 Each object describes one player.
-The `rays` field is an array of light rays presnt in the game at the current moment.
+The `rays` field is an array of light rays present in the game at the current moment.
 It can be empty if there are no rays.

 * The client HAS TO save the values of `player_id` fields, all further updates